 Our business is subject to general economic and other factors that are largely out of our control and could affect our operations, profitability and cash flow.

 Our business is dependent on various economic factors over which we have little control, that include:

 - the availability of qualified drivers;

 - access to the credit and capital markets;

 - rising healthcare costs;

 - increases in fuel prices, taxes and tolls;

 - increases in costs of equipment;

 - interest rate fluctuations;

 - excess capacity in the trucking industry;

 - changes in laws or regulations or changes in license and regulatory fees;

-- potential disruptions at U.S. ports of entry;
+- potential disruptions at U.S. ports of entry and in pipeline operations;

 - downturns in customers' business cycles; and

-- insurance prices.
+- insurance prices and insurance coverage availability.